-Facility and fuels managers should ensure that monitoring water levels in their fuel storage tanks is part of their routine housekeeping protocols.
+Health care facilities should ensure that monitoring water levels in their fuel storage tanks is part of their routine housekeeping protocols.
 Use water paste and a tank stick or sounding tape to detect the depth of water phase in the tank.
 It's easy, quick, and can be done by just about anyone.